 Culture & Customs

 At one point there were many males that were dedicated to simply mating.
 These individuals were looked back upon by Ovri historians and considered a blight and were sighted as why task signs were created.
 They would be stained into the skin of every man and woman, indicating their greatest skill, and the color would tie them to a guild, this way people knew what you did and where you worked before mating with you, putting less value on physical appearance and more on skills and knowledge.
-When the colonies were founded, the marks were surrounded with shapes indicating planet of origin.
-(Home world a circle, first colony a half circle, second an oval, third a triangle, fourth a square, and so on up to 17)
+When the colonies were founded, the marks were surrounded by shapes indicating the planet of origin.
+(Homeworld a circle, first colony a half-circle, second an oval, third a triangle, fourth a square, and so on up to 17)

 With the Ovri, it was customary to remain silent in the presence of superiors and elders, but when appropriate, it was expected of the young to question and suggest.
 The mind was considered a valuable resource and the young thought to carry new ideas.
 Due to their regenerative abilities, the Ovri never worried much about trauma and cared little about recovery, but did care about new growth, new beginnings, and forgiveness.
 As their philosophers stated, "A gash will heal slowly, it is best to remove it and begin again.
 Let go of the past and begin again, learn from your mistakes, do not let them linger."

 As Ovri moved into the modern era, the basic format of an Ovri family fell apart, and mass communities of children were formed, looked after by specialized teachers and caretakers.
 Among Ovri, abortion was rare due to the lack of personal responsibility and investment needed from either parent.
 As such, clutches were the closest family most Ovri had, and a clutch was often set to compete among themselves to decide where they went in life and encouraged competition at an early age.